Andrew A. Margason

 ABSTRACT:

-This study analyzed the impact of climate variability on glaciers in the Olympic Mountains of Washington State, USA.
-The study area experiences a strong precipitation gradient, with annual precipitation ranging from 6.5 meters on the west-facing slopes to 0.5 meters in the northeast lowlands.
-We aimed to evaluate the hypothesis that the past asymmetry in glacier extent was driven by spatial variability in precipitation.
+This study examines the impact of climate variability on glaciers in the Olympic Mountains, Washington State, USA.
+The area is known for a significant precipitation gradient, with annual rainfall varying from 6.5 meters on the west-facing slopes to 0.5 meters in the northeast lowlands.
+We are investigating the hypothesis that past variations in glacier extent were influenced by this spatial variability in precipitation.